aleksei-andreev/Machine-Learning-In-Computer-Vision/README.md

 From now on every commit will be checked by this tool

-Run the tool without commiting using:
+Run the tool without committing using:

 ```
     pre-commit run -a